kloud9nyc/hadoop-box/README.md

       ./docs
       ./package.box

-## Then Issue the below commands
+## Then Go to the terminal , and test vagrant is installed perfectly

-      vagrant box add package.box --name hadoop-machine
+      vagrant --version

-## Then issue the below commands
+## Then install the VB Guest if you are not installed already

       Optiona: If you are installed the bgguest plugin